shuyansy/MLLM-Semantic-Hallucination/README.md

 ```

-### VLMKIT
+### TextVQA OCRVQA SEEDBench AI2D

-We use [Vlmkit](https://github.com/open-compass/VLMEvalKit) to evaluate the TextVQA OCRVQA SEEDBench AI2D.
+We also use [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) to evaluate the TextVQA OCRVQA SEEDBench AI2D.